dgcamblor/UMIvar/Doctorado/Paper writing/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing).md

 Whole exome sequencing (WES) has become a prominent method for variant characterization; this approach aims at capturing the entire coding regions of the genome, which are the most relevant for the tumor landscape.
 Thus, WES currently represents a good trade-off between the relevance of the genomic regions analyzed and the coverture needed for low-frequency variant determination.

-Signatera.
+The Signatera (Natera) commercial assay, which is currently offered as a lab service, best exemplifies the harnessing of NGS developments on the tumor characterization end.
+In brief, initial tumor variants are sought after in both primary tumor tissue and matched normal tissue using a whole exome sequencing approach.
+This broad approachs allows to work out a set of 16 or more mutations that are subsequently considered for the creation of a bespoke test based on ultradeep multiplex PCR.
+Notably, the results of this test are processed via a propietary software for variant calling, considering the concomitant presence of at least 2 variants for ctDNA calling [@SignateraOverview].
 The current evidence of its clinical utility has earned it the designation of Breakthrough Device by the Food and Drug Administration in the United States.
-As described before, many large-scale prospective clinical trials are being currently conducted that use Signatera as their method of choice for MRD-ctDNA detection (GALAXY, BESPOKE CRC), which will provide further validation of the method.
+As described before, many large-scale prospective clinical trials are being currently conducted that use Signatera as their method of choice for MRD-ctDNA detection (GALAXY, BESPOKE CRC), which will provide further evidence of the clinical utility of the method.

 #### WES in ctDNA characterization